CURRICULUM VITAE | NICOLE ANTEBI

 Desert Archaeology: “Tucson did you know?”
 Animated titles and transitions.
 Director: Lisa Molomot.

-SELECT BOOK TRAILERS
+BOOK TRAILERS

-Book Trailer for Megan Rosenbloom’s Dark Archives: A Librarian’s Investigation into the Science and History of Books Bound in Human Skin FSG Press (July 2020)
+Designed and Animated the book trailer for Megan Rosenbloom’s Dark Archives: A Librarian’s Investigation into the Science and History of Books Bound in Human Skin FSG Press (July 2020)

-SELECT EDUCATIONAL ANIMATION
+EDUCATIONAL ANIMATION

 2021-2022